shalawfatah/neovim-configs/README.md

 # NEOVIM ENVIRONMENT CONFIGURATION
-This is an attempt to build a full IDE through neovim and its environment using lazy.nvim package.
+This is an attempt to build a full IDE through neovim and its environment using `lazy.nvim` package manager.
 This IDE will not only replace your current IDE features, but adds to them.
 Some images from the the final configuration:

 <section style="display:flex; flex-direction:row; gap: 10px; flex-wrap:wrap; ">